enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 ### Loaders

 - Loaders are merged into the handlers using `handlerWithLoader`.
-- Loading linked entities is done directly with promices in the loader.
+- Loading linked entities is done directly with promises in the loader.
 - Loaders are completely optional - only use the if you care about high throughput indexing.
 - Loaders return the required entities which are then used in the handler.
-- `contractRegister` is used for dynamic contract registration.
-You don't add contracts to the indexer dynamically in the loader anymore.
+- The dynamic contract registration moved from loaders to its own `<ContractName>.<EventName>.contractRegister` handler.
 - The return type of the loader is used directly in the handler to access the loaded data.
 No need to re-'get' it again in the handler.

 ### Configuration